na-na-hi/renget/archive/LiminalCrossroads4.md

 His courteous tone is not inviting, but also not quite distant.
 “We’re Clover Guild’s Team Misfits.
 Phanpy, Torchic, Totodile, Cyndaquil.”, he lists off, pointing each of them with a small trunk.
 Torchic lightly hops onto his back as he does so.
 “Do you have any business here?”

 The Hisuian growlithe takes the lead this time around: “Hey there, sir.
-My brother and I—we’re both stranded.
+My brother Bill and I—we’re both stranded.
 We heard that this exploration guild has some ‘human-lore enthusiasts’ that actually *are* human and so we came here since we’re… well, human.
 Just woke up this morning like this...”

 “Oh!”, Phanpy reacts at the tale, his expression immediately laced with understanding.
 “You both arrived here *that* recently?
 Oh dear, I’ll arrange a meeting with the guildmaster right away, you have nothing to worry about.”